GaloisInc/ivorylang-org/pages/ivory-reference.md

 ### Expressions

-Expressions in Ivory are similar to expressions in C with the addition of macros are areas.
-In Ivory, a reference can be dereference in two ways: a) first, like a C dereference where it evaluates to the value stored at the reference, b) second, to get a new reference similar to a C dereference followed by the address of (`&`) operator.
+Expressions in Ivory are similar to expressions in C with the addition of macros and areas.
+In Ivory, a reference can be dereference in two ways: a) first, like a C dereference where it evaluates to the value stored at the reference, b) second, to get a new reference similar to a C dereference followed by the address of operator (`&`).
 Ivory references are never null.

-An example, of a C-style dereference for an area, would be:
+An example of a C-style dereference for an area:

 ```
 myArray[i] -- returns the value stored in the array at position i
 myStruct->f -- returns the value stored in field f of the struct
 ```

-Examples of Ivory dereferences that return references would be:
+Examples of Ivory dereferences that return references:
 ```
 myArray@i -- returns a reference to the ith position of the array
 myStruct.f -- returns a reference to the field f of the struct